Numerical integration (quadrature) for C++20.

 Overview

-The definite integral represents the signed area under a curve:
+The definite integral is the signed area under a curve:

-$$\int_a^b f(x)\,dx$$Since most functions lack closed-form antiderivatives, we approximate integrals numerically using quadrature rules—weighted sums of function evaluations:
+$$\int_a^b f(x)\,dx$$Most functions do not have closed-form antiderivatives, so we approximate integrals numerically using quadrature rules: weighted sums of function evaluations.

-$$\int_a^b f(x)\,dx \approx \sum_i w_i f(x_i)$$Different rules choose different nodes x_i and weights w_i, trading off accuracy and computational cost.
+$$\int_a^b f(x)\,dx \approx \sum_i w_i f(x_i)$$Different rules choose different nodes x_i and weights w_i.
+The tradeoff is always accuracy vs. computational cost.

 Quick Start